Stay on top of topics in research, engineering and product development

 What do existing members say? n/a

-We are very welcoming and inclusive!
-As long as you bring lots of enthusiasm, a thirst for learning, and contribute to the community, we’re all good!
+Discussion groups are open to everyone.
+Be prepared to bring lots of enthusiasm, a thirst for learning, and contribute to the community.

-While having a basic knowledge of the topic of your group can be very helpful, it is not strictly required as long as you're actively learning and improving.
-At some point during the 5 weeks you and the group lead will agree on a topic you will present, so if you're starting from a more entry level, you have to work a bit harder to get ready for it.
+While having basic knowledge of the topic can be helpful, it is not strictly required.
+At some point during the five weeks your group will agree on a topic to present.
+If you're starting from more of an entry level, you have to work a bit harder to prepare.

 Set yourself apart as a leading expert and gain personal brand exposure